Edited by Holly Stark

 Quimet Y Quimet

-Hidden in the El Poble-sec neighbourhood, with only a tiny sign (and probably a queue out of the door) to indicate its existence is what is widely regarded by locals as one of the best tapas bars in the city.
-Swap the crowds on touristy Calle Blai for Quimet y Quimet, a tiny standing bar in the El Poble-sec neighbourhood and you’ll be one of only about 15 people happily sipping vermouth and nibbling montaditos, their speciality, at the stainless steel bar or huddled around one of the tiny tables.
+Hidden in the El Poble-sec neighborhood, with only a tiny sign (and probably a queue out of the door) to indicate its existence is what is widely regarded by locals as one of the best tapas bars in the city.
+Swap the crowds on touristy Calle Blai for Quimet y Quimet, a tiny standing bar in the El Poble-sec neighborhood and you’ll be one of only about 15 people happily sipping vermouth and nibbling montaditos, their specialty, at the stainless steel bar or huddled around one of the tiny tables.
 Quimet y Quimet has been run by the same family for over a hundred years, and today’s owner is known for his skill at throwing together mouthwatering combinations of seafood and meats atop the crispy pieces of bread which serve as the vessel atop which float mouthwatering folds of smoked salmon with Greek yoghurt and honey, salty tapenade with roasted sweet peppers and anchovies or smokey cured meats and shavings of sheep’s cheese.
 Shelves generously stacked with vermouth, wines and seemingly any other drink you could wish for, as well as bottles, jars and cans of olives and preserved delicacies line the walls - floor to ceiling - and atop the narrow bar sit bowls of delicious ingredients waiting to be thrown together.
 You’ll quickly see why it’s packed every night.
 Get there before doors open at 7pm (Monday to Friday only, they’re closed weekends) to make sure you’ll get in!

 Casa Dels Entremesos